jyothimalla/MathematicsChallenges/README.md

-🧮 Mathematics Quiz Challenge – A Web-Based Interactive Quiz Application

-📌 About the Project
+🧮 Mathematics Quiz Challenge – A Web-Based Interactive Quiz Application 📌 About the Project

-The Mathematics Quiz Challenge is a web-based quiz application designed to test and enhance users’ mathematical problem-solving skills in a fun and engaging way.
-Built using Flask and PostgreSQL, this interactive quiz allows users to attempt a set of dynamically generated questions while tracking their progress and performance.
+The Mathematics Quiz Challenge is a web-based quiz application designed to test and enhance users’ mathematical problem-solving skills in an interactive and engaging way.
+Built using Flask and PostgreSQL, this quiz dynamically generates questions, allowing users to choose different mathematical operations and track their progress over time.

-Key features include:
+Key Features
+✅ Dynamic Question Generation – Math questions (addition, subtraction, multiplication, and division) are generated randomly.
+✅ Primary Mathematics Challenge (FMC) Mode – Users can attempt structured fixed questions sourced from a PDF-converted JSON file.
 ✅ User-Based Quiz Attempts – Users enter their names before starting, and their scores are recorded for each attempt.
-✅ Smart Question Selection – The quiz dynamically selects and modifies questions for repeat attempts, ensuring variety.
+✅ Smart Question Selection – The quiz ensures variety in repeated attempts by modifying existing questions.
-✅ Web-Based Interface – Questions are displayed in a structured format, with support for images.
+✅ Web-Based Interface – A fully responsive UI, with support for image-based questions.
-✅ Time-Based Quiz – A timer ensures users complete the quiz within a set duration.
+✅ Time-Based Quiz – Users are given a limited time to complete the quiz.
-✅ Leaderboard System – Scores are stored and displayed in a leaderboard for motivation and competition.
+✅ Leaderboard System – Scores are stored and displayed on a leaderboard for motivation and competition.
-✅ Local Database Storage – User details, quiz attempts, and scores are stored securely in PostgreSQL.
+✅ Local Database Storage – User details, quiz attempts, and scores are securely stored in PostgreSQL.

 The Mathematics Quiz Challenge is an ideal platform for students and learners to practice and refine their problem-solving skills while keeping track of their progress over time.